 - 1. Locate the Change Center in the upper left of the Administration Console screen. - 2.
 Click the Lock & Edit button to lock the configuration edit hierarchy for the domain.

-This enables you to make changes using the Administration Console. - 3.
-Make the changes you desire on the relevant page of the console.
+- 3. Make the changes you desire on the relevant page of the Console.
 Click Save on each page where you make a change. - 4.
 When you have finished making all the desired changes, click Activate Changes in the Change Center.